stamp-protocol/stamp-protocol.github.io/README.md

-# Hi
+# Stamp www

-This is the public website for the Basis project.
+This is the public website for the Stamp protocol: https://stamp-protocol.github.io

+It uses metalsmith because it's operationally simple and great and gets out of my way when I need it to.